ralphbean/slides/slides.v3.md

 As the Konflux build pipelines are engineered with security in mind:

-- Builds produced by Konflux build-tasks are certain to have **accurate manifests**.
+- Builds produced by Konflux build-tasks are certain to have **accurate source bill of materials (SBOMs)**.
 - Build dependencies are fetched up front and the build is executed with **no network available**.

 As Konflux is based on Tekton:

-- It provides **cryptographic attestation** about the provenance of the build, recorded as [in-toto](https://github.com/in-toto/attestation) attestations.
+- Everything that happened during the build is recorded in a **signed, immutable log called an attestation**.
 - This lets us write **machine-readable policy** which can be used at release time to determine if an artifact is acceptable.

 As Konflux gates builds at release-time:

 - Platform users can **develop new build strategies** in their production workspace to speed proofs of concept.
+- Users get continuous feedback during their development cycle on pull requests, so there's **no surprises when it comes to release time**.

 As Konflux is an integration of open source projects: